X4BNet/x4b-status/content/issues/2024-01-17-dashboard-website-offline.md

   - WEB
 severity: down
 ---
+*﻿Update* - Vendor has informed us that its an issue affecting all Block Storage in the Newyork Region and that we should expect an update soon.

 *Investigating* - Block Storage failure affecting our database server currently has the panel offline.

 W﻿e have made the vendor aware and are awaiting a fix.